 Today’s programmable slow cookers often come with the ability to cook food for up to 24 hours, as well as automatic warming settings that can stay on for just as long.
-But when it comes to slow cooking the day away, just because you can, doesn’t mean you should,” comes into play here.
+But when it comes to slow cooking the day away, just because you can doesn’t mean you should.

 When you’re whipping up a meal in a slow cooker, there are a number of (often unspoken) limitations on how long you should leave food in the appliance, both when cooking and keeping it warm.

 In general, it’s best to stick to the indicated cook time on the recipe you’re following.
-Most slow cooker meals take eight to 12 hours on low or four to six hours on high, but there are also recipes for slow-cooked meat that take up to 24 hours.
+Most slow cooker meals take 8-12 hours on low or 4-6 hours on high, but there are also recipes for slow-cooked meat that take up to 24 hours.
 If you want to avoid overcooking your dish, follow the given guidelines as closely as possible.

 There’s also the issue of how long you can leave your slow cooker on its warming setting — after all, it’s tempting to leave the appliance on warm during holiday gatherings or other events.
 Most appliances will automatically shut off after 20 or so hours on this setting, but you shouldn’t leave food in a slow cooker for an extended length of time.

-The general rule of thumb is that two to four hours is the maximum length of time you can leave food in a slow cooker on warm.
-After this, it needs to be transferred into the refrigerator.
+The general rule of thumb is that 2-4 hours is the maximum length of time you can leave food in a slow cooker on warm.
+After this, it needs to be cooled and transferred into the refrigerator.

 Besides limiting the time you leave food in the slow cooker, there are a few other ways you can ensure meals are cooked safely and stay fresh for as long as possible.

-The University of Minnesota notes that the internal temperature of a slow cooker drops 10 to 15 degrees every time the lid is opened, slowing the cooking process by 30 minutes.
+- Keep the lid on: The internal temperature of a slow cooker drops 10-15 degrees every time the lid is opened, slowing the cooking process by 30 minutes.
 So resist the urge to peek!

-- Don’t overfill the pot: You should never put so much food in your slow cooker that it’s more than ⅔ of the way full.
+- Don’t overfill the pot: You should never put so much food in your slow cooker that it’s more than two-third full.
 Not only can this cause it to overflow, but it can also lead to undercooked food, as it takes longer for the contents to get to temperature.

-While slow cookers are known for being a hands-off appliance, it’s important to follow these safety precautions each time you break it out.
+While the slow cooker is known for being a hands-off appliance, it’s important to follow safety precautions each time you break it out.
 Sticking to a recipe’s slow cooking parameters and not letting your food bathe in the pot all day could save you not only from over-done meats and veggies, but from food-borne illness as well.